-Like other herbal supplements, cloves are used to treat a wide range of conditions.
+Like other herbal supplements, you can use cloves to treat a wide range of conditions.
 Cloves may help ease nausea and treat colds.
 They may also help relieve the pain associated with headaches, arthritic inflammation, and toothaches.
 Cloves can also be used as part of a topical pain reliever.

 For this practice, acupuncturists place tiny, thin needles into your skin.
 The location of the insertion is related to the source of the pain.
-But, based on the qi, a needle may be inserted far from the part of the body experiencing pain.
+Based on the qi, a needle may be inserted far from the part of the body experiencing pain.

-Heat and Ice
+Heat and ice

 A cold pack used briefly on the head may also help take away the pain of a headache.

-But, if the painful problem is arthritis, moist heat applied to the affected joint will help more than ice.
-Moist heat packs that can be warmed in the microwave and used many times, making them easy and effective to use.
-If you get injured, talk with your doctor or pharmacist about how to use heat or ice to help ease the pain.
+If your painful problem is arthritis, moist heat applied to the affected joint will help more than ice.
+Moist heat packs can be warmed in the microwave and used many times, making them effective and easy to use.

 The natural painkillers described above may only be effective for specific causes of pain.
 It’s possible that not all of the suggestions on this list will work for you.
-However, these natural alternatives to prescription or over-the-counter medications may at least give you some decent options to try before you turn to pharmacological solutions.
+However, these natural alternatives to prescription or OTC medications may at least give you some decent options to try before you turn to pharmacological solutions.

 Remember, pain is the body’s signal that something is wrong.
 It may be temporary, as with a strained muscle.
 But pain can also mean you have a serious health problem that needs professional medical evaluation.
 Don’t hesitate to seek out a healthcare provider to diagnose the source of your pain, and discuss some natural options for treating it.